 CHARACTER COUNTS!
 5.0

-CHARACTER COUNTS!
-5.0 is an overarching framework designed to work in conjunction with, rather than supplant, other academic support, pro-school climate and anti-bullying programs as well as behavior modification programs including PBIS.
-Properly implemented, CHARACTER COUNTS! is braided with other programs to produce meaningful, measurable and sustainable outcomes in four domains:
+CHARACTER COUNTS!® 5.0 is an overarching framework designed to work in conjunction with rather than supplant other academic support, pro-school climate, anti-bullying and behavior modification programs including PBIS.
+Properly implemented, CHARACTER COUNTS!® is braided with other programs to produce meaningful, measurable and sustainable outcomes in four domains:

 Click on the wheel for more information.